karolosk/codehub_no_sql_software/index.md

 ---
 title: Software needed for NoSQL class
 ---

+In this github page you can find some basic guidelines of how to install the software that we will use in the NoSQL class.
+Overall we will use
+- MongoDB
+- CouchDB
+- Redis
+- Python

+You will find some instructions for windows and linux users (Ubuntu 20.04 based).

+## MongoDB
+MongoDB is a cross-platform document-oriented database program.
+Classified as a NoSQL database program, MongoDB uses JSON-like documents with optional schemas

+### Windows
+- Go to https://www.mongodb.com/try/download/community?tck=docs_server and pick your platform and package.
+Get the current versions (At this time 4.4.1)
+This link will provide direct download for Windos msi package for V4.4.4.1: https://fastdl.mongodb.org/windows/mongodb-windows-x86_64-4.4.1-signed.msi
+- Keep the options as is and keep also enabled the install MongoDB Compass enabled
+- When the installation ends

+### Linux

 ## CouchDB
+Apache CouchDB is an open-source document-oriented NoSQL database, implemented in Erlang.
+CouchDB uses multiple formats and protocols to store, transfer, and process its data, it uses JSON to store data, JavaScript as its query language using MapReduce, and HTTP for an API.

 ### Windows
 - Go to https://couchdb.apache.org/#download and get the latest 2.X version for Windows.
 Do *not* get the version 3.X